apelade/sto/README.md

 ### Test
 __`cake test`__

+- Currently requires running server.
+See below.
+- Currently needs model objects in db with "test" for all fields, hardcoded.
 - Startup args in the Cakefile configure testing options.
-- Currently needs model objects in db with "test" for all fields